utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. Review your selections, and then select **Request to add**.

-### Requesting to add a workspace from the API Builder
+### Requesting to add a workspace from the workbench

-[Workspace Editors](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) can request to add workspaces to your Private API Network from the API Builder.
+[Workspace Editors](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) can request to add workspaces to your Private API Network from the workbench.

 1. Open the workspace you want to add to the Private API Network.
 1. In the workspace overview, select <img alt="Workspace settings icon" src="https://assets.postman.com/postman-docs/v10/icon-sliders-v10.jpg#icon" width="24px"> **Workspace Settings**.